You are here

 They are very different services yet share common factors.

 We have identified nine of these common factors that have been crucial in developing outstanding care.
+We have selected examples from our case studies to illustrate them.

 - Committed leadership: Leaders are enthusiastic and committed to equality and human rights.
 This should be the business of all leaders.